1970 Trans-American Sedan Championship: Championships

 Points were awarded according to finishing position.
 Only the highest-placed car scored points for the manufacturer.
 Only the best 9 finishes counted towards the championship.
 Drivers' championships were not awarded in Trans-Am until 1972.

 Over 2.0L manufacturers

-1970 was the first and only year that every Detroit "pony car" manufacturer has a factory-backed team in TransAm.
+Note: Brackets around race placings indicate that points for that placing were not counted towards the overall points total.

 Under 2.0L manufacturers

+Note: Brackets around race placings indicate that points for that placing were not counted towards the overall points total.